Canepro/rocketchat-k8s/DIAGRAM.md

 # RocketChat GitOps Architecture

-This diagram visualizes how the OKE Hub (Control Plane) manages the K3s Spoke (Execution Plane) using ArgoCD and Kustomize.
+This diagram visualizes how the OKE Hub (Control Plane) manages the K3s Spoke (Execution Plane) using ArgoCD, Helm, and Kustomize.

 ```mermaid
 graph TD